Introduction to React ComponentDidMount()

 How does React ComponentDidMount() work?

-In React, we are provided with a set of hooks that we can use in each phase of the lifecycle.
-These hooks help us in understanding where the Component is in the Component Lifecycle.
+In React, we have a set of hooks for each lifecycle phase.
+These hooks help us understand where the Component is in the Component Lifecycle.

 The three phases of the Component Lifecycle are briefed below:

-Mounting: In the Mounting phase, the states and the props are configured and the initial UI display is accessed.
-In this phase, we do the mounting of the children’s components into the DOM.
+Mounting: In the Mounting phase, the states and the props are configured, and the initial UI display is accessed.
+In this phase, we mount the children’s components into the DOM.

 The lifecycle methods are called in a specific order. componentDidMount() is the last step or method used in the Mounting phase.
-As discussed above, this method is called when all the children elements or components are mounted in the DOM.
-All the methods in the Mounting phase start working from the top to down except componentDidMount().
+All the methods in the Mounting phase start working from top to down except componentDidMount().
 ComponentDidMount() methods work from the bottom to the top.

 Let’s see the Element Tree below.

-This way of working bottom to up ensures that every child has been mounted and the Native UI elements can be accessed by the parents.
+This way of working bottom to up ensures that every child has been mounted and the parents can access the Native UI elements.

 Examples to Implement React ComponentDidMount()